 Invidi.
-In November 2010 and April 2011, EchoStar made investments in Invidi Technologies Corporation ("Invidi") in exchange for shares of Invidi's Series D Preferred Stock.
+In November 2010 and April 2011, EchoStar made investments in Invidi in exchange for shares of Invidi's Series D Preferred Stock.
 In November 2016, we, DIRECTV, LLC, a wholly-owned indirect subsidiary of AT&T Inc., and Cavendish Square Holding B.V., an affiliate of WPP plc, entered into a series of agreements to acquire Invidi.
 As a result of the transaction, EchoStar sold its ownership interest in Invidi on the same terms offered to the other shareholders of Invidi.
 The transaction closed in January 2017.

-Hughes Broadband Sales Agency Agreement.
-During March 2017, DNLLC and HNS entered into a master service agreement (the "MSA") pursuant to which DNLLC will have the right, but not the obligation, to: (i) market, promote and solicit orders for the Hughes service and related equipment; (ii) install Hughes service equipment; and (iii) purchase and distribute Hughes service equipment.
-Under the MSA, HNS will make certain payments to DNLLC for each Hughes service sale and installation, and DNLLC will make payments to HNS for the purchase of Hughes service equipment from HNS, which will be reimbursed by HNS after the equipment is installed and activated at the customer's residence.
-The MSA has an initial term of 5 years with automatic renewal for successive one year terms.
+Hughes Broadband Master Services Agreement.
+In March 2017, DISH Network L.L.C. ("DNLLC") and HNS entered into a master service agreement (the "MSA") pursuant to which DNLLC, among other things: (i) has the right, but not the obligation, to market, promote and solicit orders for the Hughes broadband satellite service and related equipment; and (ii) installs Hughes service equipment with respect to activations generated by DNLLC.
+Under the MSA, HNS will make certain payments to DNLLC for each Hughes service activation generated, and installation performed, by DNLLC.
+Payments from HNS for services provided are recorded in "Subscriber-related revenue" on our Consolidated Statements of Operations and Comprehensive Income (Loss).
+The MSA has an initial term of five years with automatic renewal for successive one year terms.
 After the first anniversary of the MSA, either party has the ability to terminate the MSA, in whole or in part, for any reason upon at least 90 days' notice to the other party.
 Upon expiration or termination of the MSA, HNS will continue to provide the Hughes service to subscribers and make certain payments to DNLLC pursuant to the terms and conditions of the MSA.
+For the year ended December 31, 2017, we purchased broadband equipment from HNS of \$22 million under the MSA.